thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 ## Limitiations
 - Maximum scope of the date dimension is 90 years
-- Limit of 12 months in a year
+- Maximum length of a calendar year is 12 months

 When you create a custom calendar, you designate the month, day and year on which your company's fiscal year begins and ends.
 When using your custom calendar, searches like **this quarter** or **q3**, conform to the fiscal quarter defined by the calendar.
 Existing worksheets, tables, views and pinboards also reflect that calendar.
 When you add a custom calendar, be sure to alert your users of the change and how it affects both current and saved searches.